awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

 ### Adding and deleting tags on an individual resource using the classic console<a name="adding-or-deleting-tags"></a>

-Amazon ECS enables you to add or delete tags associated with your clusters, services, tasks, and task definitions directly from the resource's page\.
+Amazon ECS enables you to add or delete tags that are associated with your clusters, services, tasks, and task definitions directly from the resource's page\.
 For information about tagging your container instances, see [Adding tags to an Amazon EC2 container instance](#instance-details-tags)\.

 **To add a tag to an individual resource**

 1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.

-1. From the navigation bar, select the Region to use\.
+1. From the navigation bar, select the AWS Region to use\.

 1. In the navigation pane, select a resource type \(for example, **Clusters**\)\.